nipoppy/nipoppy/nipoppy_cli/docs/source/quickstart.md

 ```

 Once the Nipoppy dataset is created, the next steps are typically to [populate it with raw data](user_guide/populating.md), [move and organize raw imaging data (typically DICOMs) into a regular structure](user_guide/organizing_imaging.md), then [convert the data to BIDS](user_guide/bids_conversion.md).
 However, depending on the type of raw data you have, your workflow might be a little different.
 See [here](user_guide/index.md) for all the available documentation in the User guide.

-% TODO mention that all other commands create log files in scratch/logs (?)